arighi/virtme-ng/README.md

 ===============

-Virtme is a set of simple tools to run a virtualized Linux kernel that uses the host Linux distribution instead of a separate image.
+Virtme is a set of simple tools to run a virtualized Linux kernel that uses the host Linux distribution or a simple rootfs instead of a whole disk image.

 Virtme is tiny, easy to use, and makes testing kernel changes quite simple.